Normality and associated primes of Closed neighborhood ideals and dominating ideals: Introduction

 \section{Introduction}

 Broadly speaking, monomial ideals play an essential role in studying the connection between combinatorics and commutative algebra.
 In fact, the relation between these two fields enables us to employ techniques and methods in commutative algebra to probe combinatorial problems, and vice versa.
-Hence, commutative algebraists have initiated exploring the properties of finite simple graphs through monomial ideals.
-One of the innovators in this area is Villarreal \cite{V} who introduced the concept of edge ideals.
-Indeed, let $G=(V(G), E(G))$ be a finite simple graph on the vertex set $V(G)=\{1,\ldots, n\}$, that is, $G$ has no loops and no multiple edges.
-In addition, let $R = K[x_1,\ldots,x_n]$ be a polynomial ring over a field $K$ in $n$ variables.
-Then the edge ideal $I(G) \subset K[x_1,\ldots,x_n]$ is generated by all monomials $x_ix_j$ such that $\{i,j\}\in E(G)$.
-Furthermore, the cover ideal of $G$, denoted by $J(G)$, is generated by monomials that correspond to vertex covers of $G$, where a vertex cover is a set of vertices that contains at least one vertex from each edge.
-It is well-known that $J(G)$ is the Alexander dual of $I(G)$, that is, $J(G)=I(G)^\vee$.
+Hence, commutative algebraists have initiated exploring the properties of combinatorial objects such as graphs, hypergraphs, simplicial complexes, and posets through monomial ideals.